Giro Tor Spherical Review

 What Other Snowshoes Should You Consider?

 If shelling out big bucks for a ski helmet isn't possible, we recommend the Giro Ratio.
-This helmet features MIPS Technology and adjustable vents but skips elective features like a magnetic buckle to save you some cash.
-If you are looking for a helmet that will perform well both in and out of the resort without costing you an arm and a leg, consider the Smith Mission.
-This lightweight helmet uses premium protective features such as MIPS and Koyord to offer you peace of mind no matter where you are skiing.
+This helmet features Mips Technology and adjustable vents but skips elective features like a magnetic buckle to save you some cash.
+If you don't mind shelling out some cash for added performance, we recommend the Smith Vantage Mips.
+This lightweight helmet uses premium protective features such as Mips and Koyord to offer you peace of mind no matter where you are skiing.